jmcastagnetto/examples-from-mlwr/ch04/ch04-spam-example.md

 ### Preliminary information

-The dataset used in the book is a modified version of the "SMS Spam Collection v.1" created by Tiago A. Almeida and José Maria Gómez Hidalgo[^smsspamcoll], as described in Chapter 4 ("*Probabilistic Learning -- Clasification Using Naive Bayes") of the aforementioned book.
+The dataset used in the book is a modified version of the "SMS Spam Collection v.1" created by Tiago A. Almeida and José Maria Gómez Hidalgo[^smsspamcoll], as described in Chapter 4 ("*Probabilistic Learning -- Clasification Using Naive Bayes*") of the aforementioned book.

 [^smsspamcoll]: [http://www.dt.fee.unicamp.br/~tiago/smsspamcollection/](http://www.dt.fee.unicamp.br/~tiago/smsspamcollection/)